Debond-Protocol/EIP-3475/EIPS/metadata.md

 	}
 ]
 ## TODO, defining example schemas for actual fintech standards :
-- ISO-20022 standard is the recent adopted standard by banks for communicating the financial operations =.
+- ISO-20022 standard is the recent adopted standard by banks for communicating the financial operations.